16 Pantry Items You’re Probably Keeping for Too Long

 Whole grain flour

 Most people store their flour in the pantry, but you should actually store it in the refrigerator or freezer to keep it fresh longer.
 Whole grain flour lasts up to eight months in the fridge and up to a year in the freezer.
 “Whole grain flours turn rancid before white flour does,” Maples said.
 “It doesn’t affect food safety but does affect food quality and taste.”
+Here are 11 frozen foods you’re probably storing wrong.

 The spuds typically last up to two weeks in the refrigerator and two months in the pantry.
 You’ll know their time is up when they start growing sprouts and developing soft black spots on the skin.
-But bruised potatoes aren’t the only kitchen items you need to finally throw out.

 Although brown rice is a slightly healthier alternative to white rice, it doesn’t last nearly as long on your pantry shelf.
 “With brown rice, there is oil in its bran layer,” Siverson told INSIDER.
-“When that oil goes rancid, it gives brown rice a shorter shelf-life of about six months.
+“When that oil goes rancid, it gives brown rice a shorter shelf life of about six months.
 You can store it in the freezer for up to a year.”